 The duration of the prize-the number of years over which it is paid-should be as short as possible to offset the risk of solvers' becoming dependent on the prizes to enable ongoing participation in the market.
-Shorter duration prizes also have the benefit of leaving the pull mechanism less vulnerable to changes in the implementation context (for example as a result of policy changes or market developments) that might affect the viability or effectiveness of the prize, and which are more likely to occur as prize duration extends.
-Phasing out of the incentives can address this issue, while also promoting sustainability and scale-up over the duration of the pull mechanism.
+Shorter duration prizes also have the benefit of leaving the pull mechanism less vulnerable to changes in the implementation context (for example as a result of policy changes or market developments) that might affect the viability or effectiveness of the prize, changes that are more likely to occur as prize duration extends.
+Phasing out of the incentives can address this issue and can also promote sustainability and scale-up.

 The Kenya pilot presents an example of a relatively complex prize.
-Two separate prize structures were defined based on the geographic location of sales, with the Eastern Region prize requiring that the storage technologies be proven to be large-grain-borer proof.
-The incentive structure also rewarded a limited number of solvers (five) for reaching an initial threshold of sales in the Rift Valley Region, with another large prize to be shared proportionally among solvers based on their volume of sales at the end of the pilot.
-In terms of timing of the payouts, there is an early lesson of allowing periodic payout after which the solvers start afresh in achieving their outcomes, rather than an end-ofpilot prize.
-This could have encouraged more entrants in the market, and reduced the first-mover advantage, in addition to addressing any cash-flow constraints.
-There is also some speculation that the Kenya pilot could have still achieved desired results with a smaller prize, although, the large prize may be the key reason that large private sector actors with the ability to solve the problem have entered the market.
-There may be an early lesson in conducting a prospective cost-effectiveness analysis to determine the size of the prize, and also the qualifying parameters in terms of the minimum sales to qualify for the prize.
+Two separate prize structures were defined based on the geographic location of sales, with the Eastern Region prize requiring that the storage technologies be proven effective against the large-grain borer.
+The incentive structure also rewarded a limited number of solvers (five) for reaching an initial threshold of sales in the Rift Valley Region, then provided another large prize to be shared proportionally among solvers based on their volume of sales at the end of the pilot.
+In terms of timing of the payouts, there is an early lesson suggesting the advantage of allowing periodic payouts after which the solvers start afresh in achieving their outcomes, rather than waiting for a single end-of-pilot prize payout.
+This would have allowed more entrants in the market, and reduced the first-mover advantage, in addition to solvers' cash-flow constraints.
+There is also some speculation that the Kenya pilot could have still achieved desired results with a smaller prize.
+It is too early to tell without the impact evaluation and final monitoring data, but at the same time the large prize may be the key reason that large private sector actors with the ability to solve the problem have entered the market.
+This circumstance suggests the wisdom of conducting a prospective cost-effectiveness analysis to determine the size of the prize, and also the qualifying parameters such as the minimum sales to qualify for the prize or the maximum capacity of the storage device.